 Without spoiling anything for future viewers, I can say the show often zooms out of the lives of the main characters to portray snippets of costumers’ lives, in situations and dialogues that are so brutally real, the viewer is frozen in front of the screen.
 A self-concious failed actor, a couple on a blind date, a group of hipsters ironically enjoying the old bar, and plain random people give a glimpse of their lives.

-Episode 3 opens with a close-up of a woman, whose identity is unknown to the audience, give a 15-minute long monologue about her life, one of the many extraordinary performances of the show.
+Episode 6 features a woman, whose identity is unknown to the audience, give a 15-minute long monologue about her life, one of the many extraordinary performances of the show.
 The viewer is thrown into these situations without warning, and despite the initial disorientation, Louis CK delivers.
 Every time.
 He wrote and directed every episode, and with a formidable cast around him, created something extraordinary.
 He brought to television (if I can use that word, for lack of a better one) a level of realism that was probably inconceivable before.

 Horace and Pete perfectly captures the best and the worst of people, it’s honest in every way, it shows you dysfunctional families and mental illness like nothing before it, it may be considered offensive, it may make you angry, it may make you cry, it will kick you in the gut, it is brutal, and you absolutely have to watch it!